 Rewilding is a form of environmental conservation and ecological restoration that has significant potential to increase biodiversity, create self-sustainable environments and mitigate climate change.

 In simple terms, rewilding aims to take an area of land and bring it back to a more natural ecosystem.
 Nature is more than capable of doing this on its own, repairing and regenerating, it just needs to be given the chance.

 The main term rewilding was only coined in the 1990s and has since evolved into different rewilding pathways.
 There are now quite a few different types of rewilding, such as passive rewilding, translocation and Pleistocene rewilding.

 All types of rewilding share a number of key principles at heart.
 These rewilding principles can also be shared no matter what scale you’re talking about – large scale, small scale or garden rewilding.
-They include: